-When our applications our open, we release a ‘call for participants’ which we advertise on our website and Facebook page, so make sure to keep an eye on these pages for more information.
+When our applications open, we release a ‘call for participants’ which we advertise on our website and social media (facebook, instagram) so make sure to keep an eye on these pages for more information.
 Many of our MRs will also advertise these in their universities too!

 Journal of European Psychology Students (JEPS)

 EFPSA also offers students the opportunity to gain experience in publishing their research, through submission of articles in our open access, peer-reviewed Journal of European Psychology Students (JEPS).
 Through the process of submission, students may get the opportunity to share their research worldwide while also developing their scientific skills.
 JEPS is an ideal place to begin your journey into the world of publications, and you will receive feedback on your work at each stage.
 The JEPS bulletin is a blog where you can read all about scientific research and interviews with various professionals and academics in the field of psychology and its related disciplines.

 If you have graduated from a trainers’ course such as the TtT and have delivered over 10 hours of training, you may apply to be a part of the EFPSA trainers’ pool and contribute to development of the EFPSA community.